thebharathkumar/docker_microservices/README.md

-# microservices-in-python
+# docker_microservices
-A demo application that is created in python with a few REST API endpoints and then containerized using docker and deployed on Kubernetes
+So basically this is a demo application that is created in python with a few REST API endpoints and then containerized using docker and deployed on Kubernetes

 The steps that are going to be followed in creation of this microservice are as follows:
 - Setting up a virtual environment for the application